SKaiNET-developers/SKaiNET-examples/SinusApproximator/README.md

 This project demonstrates a small Kotlin Multiplatform (KMP) app that approximates the sine function with a tiny neural network and visualizes it with Compose Multiplatform UI.
 The same codebase runs on Android, iOS, WebAssembly (Wasm), Desktop, and can be extended to Server.
 It also showcases capabilities of the SKaiNET ML framework.

 What you can do in the app:
-- Adjust sliders to change neural network parameters (e.g., layer sizes, learning steps) and see the approximation change in real time.
+- Adjust sliders to change input value(angle) and see the result of the approximation in real time.
 - Visualize the target sine curve and the model’s predicted curve.
+- Visualization of Neural network architecture

 ## Screenshots